Yambulla: Mining and growth of the village

 The main mine was the Yambulla Gold Mine, which operated from 1900 to 1912 and produced 234 kg of gold.
 It was the largest and the most sophisticated of the mines in the area.
 In 1909, its main shaft was 245 feet deep.
 By 1911, it was lit by electricity, had a 60 foot high poppet head, a ten-head stamper battery, and both amalgam / 'copper plate' and cyanide processes in use for gold recovery.

 Jansen's water wheel (1909).
 Built c.
 1901, it was still in use in 1909.

 There were numerous smaller gold mines in the area around the village, which became known as the Yambulla Gold Field.
 Other notable goldmines were Meradian and Pola's mine and the Duchess of York mine.
 There were alluvial gold workings, using hydraulic sluicing, in the area.

 There were several crushing batteries in the area.
 Some batteries were steam powered, but one was powered by a water wheel, using water from the Wallagaraugh River.
 The water-driven battery had three stamper heads and was made and operated, by a man named Jansen.
 Some mines produced a sulphide ore that, in the absence of a reverberatory furnace, for ore roasting, at Yambulla, needed to be sent to the Cockle Creek Smelter or Dapto Smelting Works to be processed in a smelter.

 John George Gough (1848 – 1907), one of the founders of the Labour Electoral League, the first labour political grouping in Australia and a direct predecessor of the Australian Labor Party, was involved in Gough's Battery and other gold mining ventures at Yambulla.

 Miners went on strike, demanding a minimum of 8s.
 6d. per shift, and formed a branch of the Amalgamated Miners' Association, in April 1909, initially with 40 members.
 The new branch was affiliated to the branch at far distant Wrightville, another gold mining settlement, near Cobar.
 By June 1909, the miners had won higher wages, in all mines on the field, and the union had 60 members there.
+A representative of the Yambulla branch attended a conference with representatives of other branches in the Cobar district, at Cobar, in October 1909.

 In 1909, one newspaper article carried a prediction that Yambulla would soon grow, "very probably to the extent that the town will shortly become a busy mining centre, and compare favourably with the speedy growth of the township of Canbelego when Mount Boppy broke out."
 However, Yambulla, was to be a short-lived gold field, the village did not grow further, and it would soon decline.